Old age: Simulated

 The Macklin Intergenerational Institute conducts Xtreme Aging workshops, as depicted in The New York Times.
 A condensed version was presented on NBC's Today Show and is available online.
 One exercise was to lay out 3 sets of 5 slips of paper.
-On set #1, write your 5 most enjoyed activities; on set #2, write your 5 most valued possessions; on set #3, write your 5 most loved people.
-Then "lose" them one by one, trying to feel each loss, until you have lost them all, as happens in old age.
+On set #1, write the 5 most enjoyed activities; on set #2, write the 5 most valued possessions; on set #3, write the 5 most loved people.
+Then "lose" them one by one, trying to feel each loss, until one has lost them all, as happens in old age.